MorganJBradford/pizza-parlor/README.md

 test-1: "it will create an instance of the object Pizza" Expect(new Pizza).toEqual(Pizza {toppings: {...}, size: {...}})

+test-2: "it will add a Topping object in Pizza.toppings" Expect(customerPizza.addTopping(newTopping).toEqual(toppings:
+pepperoncini: Topping {topping: "pepperoncini"}))

 Describe Topping;
 test-1: "it will create an instance of the object Topping" Expect(new Topping("pepperoncini")toEqual(Topping {topping: "pepperoncini"}))